 03 Chengdu Was the Capital of Several Shu Kingdoms

 The ancient Kingdom of Shu governed the area around Chengdu during the Neolithic period, though its history is longer.
 According to historical records, Chengdu already existed in the 11th century BC.
-Centuries later, during the Three Kings period, Chengdu was the capital of the Shu Han State.
+Centuries later, during the Three Kingdoms period, Chengdu was the capital of the Shu Han State.
 The state existed between 221 AD and 263 AD in the territory of present-day Sichuan, Chongqing, Guizhou, and Yunnan.
 In the 10th century, Chengdu was the capital of two Shu states.
 The Former Shu (from 907 to 925) and the Later Shu (from 934 to 965) were two of the Ten Kingdoms that ruled between the Tang and Song Dynasties.

 04 The City Center Is Big